Colleen Kay Hutchins: Early life

 Hutchins was a native of Arcadia, California.
 Her brother, Mel Hutchins, later became a basketball player for the Milwaukee Hawks, Fort Wayne Pistons, and New York Knicks.

 Pageantry

 Hutchins was crowned as Brigham Young University's homecoming queen in 1947.
-In September 1951, she was crowned as Miss America, the first Miss Utah to win the pageant.
+In September 1951, she was crowned Miss America, the first Miss Utah to win the pageant.

 Personal life

-Hutchins met future husband Ernie Vandeweghe at a New York Knicks basketball game at Madison Square Garden after a friend introduced her to the team's forward.
+Hutchins met her future husband Ernie Vandeweghe at a New York Knicks basketball game at Madison Square Garden after a friend introduced her to the team's forward.
 The couple married in May 1953, and had four children: son, Kiki, a professional basketball player and executive; daughter, Tauna, an Olympic swimmer, son, Bruk; and daughter, Heather.
 Hutchins is also the grandmother of professional tennis player CoCo Vandeweghe, daughter of Tauna.
 She was a member of the Church of Jesus Christ of Latter-day Saints.

 The Vandeweghes resided in Indian Wells, California, Laguna Beach, California and Palm Springs, California.
 She died on March 24, 2010, in Newport Beach, at age 83.